Learning disentangled representation for classical models: Application to the Ising model

 Figure \ref{fig:all-generation} compares the generated data for different choices of $\beta$.
 Each small square corresponds to one sampled spin configuration on the $L\times L$ lattice and each panel contains 16 independent samples.
 Their different patterns correspond to the FM (black and white), AFM (checkered), and PM (gray) phases, respectively.
-Only for $\beta=100$, the trained model can correctly generate samples for all three phases, while for usual VAE ($\beta=1$), it fails completely.
+Note that instead of plotting $\{\sigma_k\}$, we take the common practice in the literature and show the Bernoulli parameters $\{m_k\}$.
+The latter can be viewed as the mean value of the spins in each phase, which allows for a better evaluation of the phase learning.
+Each $m_k$ should be around $1/2$ in PM, and close to 0 or 1 in AFM (checkerboard) and FM (uniform).
+Only for $\beta=100$, we see the trained model can correctly generate samples for all three phases, while for usual VAE ($\beta=1$), it fails completely.
 The reason can be traced back to the loss function given in Eq. \eqref{Eq:beta-VAE-lower bound}, where the two terms try to match the output distribution $p_\theta(x|z)$ with the initial data associated with corresponding $z$ and at the same time match the latent distribution $q_\phi(z|x)$ with the prior distribution $p(z)$, respectively.
 There is a subtle balance between them, which is controlled by the magnitude of $\beta$.
 If $\beta$ is small and the $\beta$-term is not properly optimized, $q_\phi(z|x)$ may strongly deviate from the latent distribution and cannot be used to generate correct samples.
 One the other hand, if $\beta$ is too large so that the first term (likelihood) is bad, the decoder may not be well trained and thus fail to reconstruct the input samples.
 A proper choice of $\beta$ is therefore required to balance both and produce the best data generation.
 In this sense, $\beta$ plays the role of regularization to constrain the output range of encoder and decoder correspondingly.

 Figure \ref{fig:representation} plots the resulting latent representation.
 We see that the samples are clustered for all three phases already for small $\beta=1$.
 A larger $\beta$ means that the deviation between $q_\phi(z|x)$ and $p(z)$ is penalized heavier.
 For ultra large $\beta = 2000$, all samples collapse together in the latent space and $\beta$-VAE fails to distinguish FM and AFM phases from PM.
 In this case, as shown in Fig. \ref{fig:all-generation}(d), it can only generate PM samples while ignores all features from other phases.
 Only for $\beta = 100$, the latent representations form a diamond shape with PM samples clustered in the center and FM and AFM samples separated into two portions on two perpendicular axes.
 In other words, the disentangled representations tend to be axis-aligned for FM and AFM samples.
 The separation and symmetric clustering on each axis in latent space reflects the $Z_2$ symmetry breaking of both phases.
 But AFM is also different from FM and contains two sublattices.
 The $\beta$-VAE correctly captures these properties and creates an independent parameter (the horizontal axis) to distinguish the FM and AFM samples.